Waters recede but storm victims suffer in U.S. East

 Some 1.7 million homes and business were still without power after as many as 6.7 million had lost electricity.

-With damage in the billions of dollars -- Standard & Poor's estimated the national total at $20 billion (12 billion pounds), though others have put the number at half that -- homeowners were also battling insurance companies that exclude flood damage coverage.
+With damage in the billions of dollars -- Standard & Poor's estimated the national total at $20 billion, though others have put the number at half that -- homeowners were also battling insurance companies that exclude flood damage coverage.

 Adding to the anxiety, the Federal Emergency Management Agency said it had to put long-term projects on hold and focus on rushing immediate relief to battered states because it had only $800 million left in its disaster relief fund.